StIvesTabletop/stivestabletop.github.io/_posts/2023-09-06-sixtysecond-session.md

 Dave B. and Rich W. soon picked up the strategies needed to create a successful import business while also steadily building their share portfolios.
 Unfortunately the teacher abandoned the golden rule of not selling shares to fund working capital, thinking he had found an exception.
 Only he hadn’t.
-As the clock ticked round to 11.30 and final wealth was totted up, there were only a couple of gold coins separating three of the players with the first timers sharing the spoils.
+As the clock ticked round to closing time and the final wealth was totted up, there were only a couple of gold coins separating three of the players with the first timers sharing the spoils.
 Sadly the curse of being the one who teaches struck again with a vengeance and a veil should be drawn over the 60 coin gap to fourth place.